 The valve-less vertebral venous plexuses allow for the metastasis of cancer from the pelvis, such as that of the prostatic, to the vertebral column.

-Spinal nerves increase in size as the spinal cord descends, however, the intervertebral foramen decrease in size.
-This combination, in addition to pathology such as intervertebral disc degeneration that brings two adjacent vertebrae closer together, commonly leads to spinal stenosis, a condition in which the vertebral foramen compresses the spinal nerves.
+Spinal nerves increase in size as the spinal cord descends; however, the intervertebral foramen decrease in size.
+In addition to pathology such as intervertebral disc degeneration that brings two adjacent vertebrae closer together, this combination commonly leads to spinal stenosis, a condition in which the vertebral foramen compresses the spinal nerves.
 This may be treated with a laminectomy, a process in which the spinous process, laminae, and pedicles are removed to create more room for the spinal cord and spinal nerves.